Ewan-D/beginnersBase11ty/README.md

 the above I can.
 For now it is what I am sticking with in the spirit of 'getting on with it!'

-The struggle with decision making is an ongoing battle.
+The struggle with decision making is ongoing.
 Wait, is it?...

 ## what's the plan?